 Naturalness research rooted in voice perception theory

 Several authors have pointed out that research on voice naturalness is insufficiently rooted in theoretical perspectives on voice perception and voice analysis [17,23].
 As discussed earlier, the topic of voice naturalness is highly influenced by research perspectives from applied sciences and seemingly less by basic voice research and its theoretical approaches.
 However, neurocognitive models of voice perception can provide process-related perspectives on multi-level voice perception and voice information analysis.
 This allows rooting the mechanisms and types of voice naturalness assessments at relevant levels of voice analysis.
-Influential theories of voice perception propose sequential and partly hierarchical stages of voice processing, including a major distinction between mechanisms for voice object analysis as initial stages that are followed by the analysis of communicative and social content carried by the voice signal [4,93–95].
+Influential theories of voice perception propose sequential and partly hierarchical stages of voice processing, including a major distinction between mechanisms for voice object analysis (i.e. perception of an auditory stimulus as a voice) as initial stages that are followed by the analysis of communicative and social content carried by the voice signal [4,93–95].

 This processing distinction between voice object analysis and voice content analysis is relevant to the conceptual distinction between the assessment of voice naturalness on the one hand and the assessment of the authenticity of expressed voice content on the other hand (Figure 3).
 Assessing the naturalness of voices is conceptually associated with the initial levels of voice object analysis, including the stages of low-level auditory analysis and the analysis of structural voice patterns.
 Humans presumably assess acoustic feature deviations and acoustic feature likeness as low-level naturalness assessments [96], whereas assessing pattern deviations and pattern likeness concerns the assessments of natural or unnatural spectrotemporal voice profiles [97].

 Unlike the rooting of naturalness assessments at the processing levels of voice feature and object analysis, authenticity assessments most likely appear at the level of voice information analysis.
 Voices are used as carriers to express communicative and social content.
-For example, voices are used for speech communication, emotional expressions, and to produce individual voice characteristics that are detected by cognitive and neural recognition mechanisms.
+For example, voices are used for speech communication, emotional expressions, and to produce individual voice characteristics.
 Such voice content could be either spontaneous and authentic, or it could be acted and thus rather nonauthentic [98].
 This authentic/non-authentic distinction specifically also concerns person-specific identity information in voices, which could be real or fake [7].
 Such authenticity assessments might be independent of naturalness assessments, although there is also a possibility of mutual influences.
 For instance, perceiving a voice as unnatural might bias non-authenticity judgments of voice content, and vice versa.

 Perspectives for future research